DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Related work

-In lifelong learning, distribution-aware methods \cite{liang2024inflora} consolidate each domain-specific style to preserve the learned knowledge, rather than storing old exemplars.
+In lifelong learning, style-aware methods \cite{liang2024inflora} consolidate each domain-specific style to preserve the learned knowledge, rather than storing old exemplars.
 Some methods learn domain-specific knowledge by assigning the same structure, including the expert network \cite{yu2024boosting, liu2025domain} and the adapter \cite{qian2024auto}.
 Additionally, some works \cite{xu2024distribution} focus on modeling the data uncertainty to handle the out-of-distribution data for increasing the richness of data samples and alleviating old knowledge forgetting.
-In this paper, we investigate the dedicated style of each domain without storing historical exemplars.
-By transferring the current domain distribution to domain-specific styles, we repeatedly leverage old knowledge to alleviate catastrophic forgetting.
+In this paper, we investigate the dedicated style of each domain without storing historical exemplars to significantly preserve old knowledge and achieve consistency alignment at the instance and domain level.